Interlibrary Loan FAQ

 - Language learning, self-help, instructional or skills development series of materials, in non-print format (e.g. audio books, DVDs, streaming files);

 - Mango Languages is available through the Law Library.

-- Main campus' Gelardin New Media Center also carries language learning media and a large collection of videos.
+- Main campus' Gelardin New Media Center carries language learning media and a large collection of videos.
 Gelardin has its own circulation policy, separate from the Law Library but you may request materials via Intercampus Book Loan.